seshnadathur/Revolver/README.md

 provided for best performance.

 Requirements:
-   - python 2.7 or python 3
+   - python 2.7, but should be compatible with python 3
    - numpy 1.14.5
    - scipy 0.18.1
    - healpy 1.9.0
    - pyfftw 0.10.3
    - astropy 1.0.6

-Earlier versions of these packages may lack some required functionality (especially numpy and scipy).
+   - SWIG-3.0.12

+Some earlier versions of numpy and scipy will fail due to changes in functionality of some methods (numpy.unique and scipy.spatial.cKDTree).
+The code has only been tested with the stated versions of the other packages: other versions may or may not work!

-To run:
+To install and run:
+   - edit the python paths in the Makefile, and choose the compiler to use in src/Makefile
    - in the top-level directory, do 'make clean', then 'make'
    - edit parameters/params.py
    - python revolver.py --par parameters/params.py